State, local sporting events postponed or canceled

 “There may be a way we can eventually finish it,” said Julian Tackett, commissioner of the KHSAA.
 “We don’t have a timetable.”

+“There’s so many unknowns and things seem to be moving quickly at this point,” Dolan said.
+“We’re hoping that we can get a break and at least see where it begins to pause.

+“Then maybe we can see if its going to hit its peak and come down.
+If it’s going to keep spiking we’ll have to make a decision not only for this but also for our spring sports and see how we’re going to handle those.”

-The Inaugural Ohio Valley Conference Basketball Senior Classic scheduled for Tuesday at Chesapeake High School has been canceled.
+The Inaugural Ohio Valley Conference Basketball Senior Classic all-star game scheduled for Tuesday at Chesapeake High School has been canceled.

 “The administration has had a group discussion and decided it is in the best interest of the OVC and our players and fans that we cancel,” Fairland athletic director and event official Jeff Gorby said.
 “We appreciate all the hard work and effort given by Fairland to put this Classic together and also to Chesapeake for offering to host.”